bormaxi8080/osint-timeline/DRAFT.md

 A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Iraq: https://github.com/paulpogoda/OSINT-Tools-Iraq

+Index.
+The SOTA Open-Source Browser Agent for autonomously performing complex tasks on the web: https://github.com/lmnr-ai/index

 WebScrapBook.
 A browser extension that captures web pages to local device or backend server for future retrieval, organization, annotation, and edit.
 This project inherits from legacy Firefox add-on ScrapBook X: https://github.com/danny0838/webscrapbook

 ----